|

 to MINUSTHA’s heavy weapons, armored vehicles and war tanks.

 The speech was entirely in Kreyol.
-This is a first for Haiti, has
+This is a first for Haiti,

-never been done before to anyone’s memory and is CRITICALLY
+has never been done before to anyone’s memory and is CRITICALLY

 significant to Haitians.
-BUT, equally and the most satisfying action
+BUT, equally and the most satisfying

-fanfare, skipped “the propriety” of having Boniface
+without fanfare, skipped “the propriety” of having

-since Feb.
+our many wounds since Feb.
 29, 2004.

 Still, the repression continues and is suffocating us.
 Haiti is